uber/petastorm/doc/migrating-0.3.0.md

 `_common_metadata`/`_metadata` files (if they exist).
 The easiest way to accomplish this is to make the directory writeable to your user either by changing file permissions, changing file ownership, etc. The easiest way to guarantee success would be to `chmod -R` the directory to `777` however do this at your own risk.
-Another option would be to run `petastorm-generate-metadata` from within spark to have it share the same runtime environment permissions as the original dataset run.
+Another option would be to run `petastorm-generate-metadata.py` from within spark to have it share the same runtime environment permissions as the original dataset run.